Nickflanagn24/tic-tac-toe/README.md

 | **Tie Detection**             | Checks if all cells on the board are filled and no winner is detected.                                      | Tie condition detected: Declares a tie and displays a message.                                                                                                        | None (tie condition is built into the game loop).                                                                                               |

 ---

-### Notes:
-- **Error Handling:** The application ensures graceful error handling for all possible invalid inputs, guiding the user back to the correct flow of the game.
-- **Outcomes:** All valid inputs result in clear outcomes, such as board updates, game progression, or appropriate messages for winning/tie scenarios.
-- **Future Improvements:** Adding custom error messages for specific edge cases (e.g., no valid moves for AI) could improve user feedback further.

 **Placeholder Screenshot:**